What is the AMCAS? [2023 Medical School Application Guide]

 • Citizenship

-Most of this data is pulled over from your profile creation.
+Most of the Identifying Information data is pulled over from your profile creation.
 Complete any missing or inaccurate information in this section until a checkmark shows the section is completed.

-In this section, you’ll enter the information for your high school and colleges, including any attempted postsecondary, foreign/study abroad, or military education.
+In the Schools Attended section, you’ll enter the information for your high school and colleges, including any attempted postsecondary, foreign/study abroad, or military education.

 This is also where you’ll first see the notice that official transcripts are submitted directly to AMCAS from your school’s registrar.
 Once you enter a college’s information, you’ll have an opportunity to create a transcript request form.

-This is a hefty section with a ton of personal information and background.
+Biographic Information is a hefty section with a ton of personal information and background.
 Go step-by-step and fill in the blanks as indicated.
+These prompts include:

-You must enter every course you took at each school — it’s tedious, so have your printed transcripts at-hand and settle in for this section.
-Prior to entering your coursework, AMCAS encourages you to watch some brief tutorials that will guide you through the process of entering your coursework.
+In Section Four, you must enter every course you took at each school — it’s tedious, so have your printed transcripts in hand and settle in for this section.

 You will have to complete multiple sections for each course:

-This is another hefty section where you’ll have the opportunity to show what makes you a strong applicant beyond your school work.
+Work and Activities (sometimes shown as Work/Activities) is another hefty section where you get to show what makes you a strong applicant beyond your school work.

-In all, there is space for up to 15 work and activity entries (but it’s ok if you don’t have 15!), and the opportunity to highlight the 3 most meaningful experiences to you or the ones most relevant to your future career in medicine.
+There is space for up to 15 work and activity entries (but it’s ok if you don’t have 15).
+You also have the opportunity to highlight the 3 “most meaningful” experiences to you.

-There are 16 Experience Type categories to choose from for each work/activity entry:
+There are 19 Experience Type categories you have to choose for each work/activity entry:

 • Extracurricular Activities